 Consistent with the Foundation’s vision to seek equitable and sustainable relationships between human activities and the Earth’s ecology, and its goals of inspiring cultural transformation, the Foundation’s anti-harassment policy prohibits unlawful harassment of any kind in the workplace, including sexual harassment.
-Further, this policy encourages workers to report any perceived harassment and prohibits retaliation in response to reports.
-At Arcosanti and its sister location in Paradise Valley, Cosanti, resident employees, and volunteers have attended anti-harassment training to promote a culture of respect and integrity.
-The Foundation separates the man Paolo Soleri from the ideas, regrets the failings of the man, and honors the ideas with its dedication to working for better urban environmental design for humankind and the planet.
-To explore the ideas, please visit Arcosanti in person or at arcosanti.org.
+Further, this policy encourages workers to report any perceived harassment, and prohibits retaliation in response to reports.
+At Arcosanti and its sister location in Paradise Valley, Cosanti, resident employees and volunteers have attended anti-harassment training to promote a culture of respect and integrity.
+We have made great strides to ensure that the working climate for our employees, and at Arcosanti, for our residents, is safe and healthy.
+We do not tolerate abusive behavior and we have dismissed individuals who violate that policy.
+This is our commitment today and for the future.
+The Foundation separates the man Paolo Soleri from his ideas, regrets the failings of the man, and honors the ideas with its dedication to work for better urban environmental design for humankind and the planet.